braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/more_people_in_control_group.md

 When creating a Canvas with a control group, ensure that all users in the Entry Audience are able to receive messages within the Canvas (i.e. the Canvas contains push and email messages).

-### Set Entry Audience Push Status
+### Set entry audience push status

 Set your entry audience filter to "Is Push Enabled".

-### Set Entry Audience Email Status
+### Set entry audience email status

 Set your entry audience filter to "is Opted In or Subscribed".

 ## Example

-Let’s imagine the following scenario:
+let’s imagine the following scenario:
 - A Canvas has a single **variant** and a **control group**.
 - The first step of the **variant** is a push notification.
 - 90% of users were selected to enter the **variant**, and 10% to enter the control **group**.